Skip to main content

 Mission

 Seeking to put God’s love into action, Fauquier Habitat for Humanity brings people together to build homes, community, and hope.
-We proudly support Fauquier and Rappahannock counties in Virginia.

-Fauquier Habitat for Humanity is dedicated to providing decent, affordable housing in partnership with families in need.
-Reaching across religious, cultural, and racial boundaries, we seek to rebuild a sense of community with the common goal of strong neighborhoods and dignity through homeownership.
+Our organization is dedicated to partnering with families in need of decent, energy-efficient, and affordable starter homes.
+We strive to overcome religious, cultural, and racial boundaries, aiming to rebuild a sense of community with the common goal of creating strong neighborhoods and promoting dignity through homeownership.
+We focus on revitalizing a diverse working class by fostering locally rooted wealth.

 Vision